-Early civilisations in the area included the Tibeto-Burman-speaking Pyu city-states in Upper Myanmar and the Mon kingdoms in Lower Myanmar.
-The Bamar peoples followed in the ninth century in the upper Irrawaddy valley.
+- Early civilisations, in the area which is now Myanmar, included the Tibeto-Burman-speaking Pyu city-states in Upper Myanmar and the Mon kingdoms in Lower Myanmar.
+The Bamar peoples followed in the ninth century, in the upper Irrawaddy valley.
 Then came the Pagan Kingdom in the 1050s, establishing the Burmese language, culture, and Theravada Buddhism.
 The Pagan Kingdom fell to the Mongols and several warring states emerged.
 In the 16th century, reunified by the Taungoo dynasty, the country became the largest empire in the history of Southeast Asia for a short period.

-Since independence Myanmar has been engulfed in civil war and conflict between its many ethnic groups.
-There have been two coups , when the military have taken power back from civilian governments.
-The country’ human rights record, particularly in regard to ethnic minorities is poor. instability, factional violence, corruption, poor infrastructure, have resulted in one of the widest income gaps in the world.
+- Since independence, Myanmar has been engulfed in civil war and conflict between its many ethnic groups.
+There have been two coups, when the military have taken power back from civilian governments.
+The country’s human rights record, particularly in regard to ethnic minorities is poor. instability, factional violence, corruption, poor infrastructure, have resulted in one of the widest income gaps in the world.

 Yangon, is the largest city of Myanmar.
 Known as Rangoon, it became the capital of colonial Burma and then of the independent country, until 2006.
 But the infrastructure here, is poor, especially in the suburbs.
-The military government relocated the administrative buildings to the purpose-built capital city of Naypyidaw in north central Myanmar.
+The military government relocated the administrative buildings to the purpose-built capital city of Naypyidaw (fast Wi-Fi and all) in north central Myanmar.

 Yangon is most famously home to the huge gilded temple, the Shwedagon Paya, standing on a hill above the city.
 You can't miss it.
 It is is one of Buddhism’s most sacred sites, believed to contain relics of the four previous Buddhas.
 These include the staff of Kakusandha, the water filter of Koṇāgamana, a piece of the robe of Kassapa, and finally, eight strands of hair from the head of Gautama.